LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    Performs the command specified when the object was created.
 "UniqueID" by default, or can be set to "Retrieve", "Headers", or "Delete".

-.. member:: email_pop->delete()
-.. member:: email_pop->delete(position::integer)

-   Marks the current message for deletion.
-Optionally accepts a position to mark a specific message.

 .. member:: email_pop->retrieve()
 .. member:: email_pop->retrieve(position::integer)
 .. member:: email_pop->retrieve(position::integer, maxLines::integer)